Lightning-AI/LitServe/README.md

 <div align='center'>

-# Deploy AI models and inference pipelines - ⚡ fast
+# The simplest way to deploy AI models and inference pipelines - ⚡ fast

 <img alt="Lightning" src="https://pl-bolts-doc-images.s3.us-east-2.amazonaws.com/app-2/ls_banner2.png" width="800px" style="max-width: 100%;">

 &nbsp;
 </div>

-**LitServe** lets you build high-performance AI inference pipelines on top of FastAPI - no boilerplate.
-Define one or more models, connect vector DBs, stream responses, batch requests, and autoscale on GPUs out of the box.
+**Most AI inference tools are built for single models - not full systems**.
+TorchServe, Triton, vLLM, and others lock you into model-only APIs, forcing pipelines like RAG or agents to sprawl across multiple services.
+This results in complex MLOps orchestration, slower iteration, and bloated infrastructure.

+**LitServe flips this paradigm**: Write full AI pipelines - not just models - in clean, readable Python.
+Built on FastAPI but optimized for AI workloads.
+Run multi-model systems with batching, streaming, multi-process support, and autoscaling - all from a single server.
+Deploy in one click with full observability, or run it self-hosted with zero lock-in.

 LitServe is at least [2x faster](#performance) than plain FastAPI due to AI-specific multi-worker handling.